Have you lost money in a romance scam?

-Have you fallen victim to a romance and fraud scam?
-Get in touch and take the first step to recovering what’s rightfully yours.
+Have you fallen victim to a romance scam?
+You’re not alone, and help is at hand.
+Take the first step to recovering what’s rightfully yours with WRS.

 Romance scams